+During or after the first day of classes, there is no refund of room rent.
 A pro-rata refund of unused board is allowed if withdrawal occurs prior to two weeks before the end of the semester.

-During or after the first day of classes, there is no refund of room rent, activities fee, or technology fee.
-There is no refund of the tuition, room rent, or board for students who are suspended or expelled for disciplinary reasons.
+There is no refund of the tuition, room & board for students who are suspended or expelled for disciplinary reasons.